alexandradavis806/alexandradavis806/README.md

 ### Hi there 👋

-- Software Engineer @ JLL Technologies // Climate Tech
+- Software Engineer @ SafeLease

 - 📫 How to reach me: alex.davis806@gmail.com
 - 📱 LinkedIn: https://www.linkedin.com/in/alexandra-davis806/